apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
 <p>Specifies the version of the Service expected to be provisioned by this Component.
-Referring to the ServiceVersion defined by the ComponentDefinition and ComponentVersion.</p>
+Referring to the ServiceVersion defined by the ComponentDefinition and ComponentVersion.
+And ServiceVersion in ClusterComponentSpec is optional, when no version is specified, use the latest available version in ComponentVersion.</p>
 </td>
 </tr>
 </tbody>